 - If you’re not currently in an LRAP contract or if your current contract ends before October 1, 2020, you can always apply for continued LRAP support (check out our LRAP calculator to see if you’re eligible).
 If you don’t plan to make payments until October 1, 2020, then there’s no need to apply for a new LRAP award until then.
 However, if you plan to continue making payments, please apply for LRAP as you normally would.

-- If your loans are currently in forbearance, including the COVID-19 emergency forbearance, we’re not yet sure how the forbearance will interact with the new loan suspension rule.
+- If your loans were in forbearance before the CARES Act, we’re not yet sure how the forbearance will interact with the new CARES Act payment suspension.
 Generally, if your loans are in forbearance you cannot receive credit towards PSLF.
 You may need to end the forbearance early to receive the benefits of the CARES Act suspended payments, although we are not sure yet how this will work.
 Please continue checking in with your loan servicer to get their advice.

 - CARES Act implementation.
 According to the Department of Education, related provisions of the CARES Act will be retroactive to March 13, 2020 and extend until September 30, 2020.
-Loan servicers must implement the changes by April 10.
-If you still have payments due, we recommend continuing to pay if you are able until the changes are reflected in your account.
-You will eventually be able to request a refund if necessary.
+Loan servicers had until April 10 to implement the CARES Act changes.
+If you still have payments due, please contact your loan servicer.
+You will be able to request a refund if necessary.

 2. Stimulus check